BMG-Esports/stats-api-docs/src/pages/datatypes/matchupplacement.md

 # MatchupPlacement

-Returns the placements of specified players in recent tournaments.
+An object containing the placements of specified players in recent tournaments.

 ## Content